 Cisco is widely known for its networking and communication technologies, products, and services.
-Besides the routing and switching products, Cisco specializes in storage networks, unified communications platforms, collaboration, telepresence, and product support solutions for data centers and cloud storage.
+Besides the routing and switching products, Cisco specializes in storage networks, unified communications platforms, collaboration, telepresence, and product support solutions for data centres and cloud storage.

 Given that, the company created the Cisco Career Certification portfolio to equip IT professionals with the skills necessary to support its myriad of services and products.
 The Cisco certificate pathway begins at the entry-level, followed by the associate, professional, expert ones, and finishes with the architect level.